Your poor dentist. He’s only there to help, but many of us are terrified of him. Why?

 Find a dentist you can trust

 If you have had a bad experience with your current dentist, ditch them and register with another surgery.
 The right dentist will understand your fears and will take steps to make your visit more comfortable.
-View this website for one example of a dentist taking steps to help anybody suffering from anxiety.
 In the right hands, you will come to realise that a visit to the dentist doesn’t have to be so painful or so terrifying!

 Talk to your dentist